galacean/galacean.github.io/docs/particle-renderer.md

 ---
 order: 11
-title: Particle System
+title: Particle
-type: Component
+type: Function Modules
+group: Animation
 ---

 Oasis Engine's particle renderer [ParticleRenderer](${api}core/ParticleRenderer) is a commonly used rendering component with rich properties.
 By adjusting each property value, it can achieve brilliant and colorful particle effects.